Applying for your visa outside the UK

 How much does the application cost?

-Tier 4 entry clearance applications cost £328 per applicant.
+Entry clearance applications cost £363 per applicant for a standard application.
+Most countries offer a priority service which costs an additional £250 and a super priority service which costs an additional £956.
 You must pay this fee in local currency in the country in which you make your application.

 Key points to remember